Inception-framework/inception/tuto.md

 To get more details about this, we describe below the 3 main steps:

 * Classic compilation using GCC or Clang.
-During our experiment, we use GCC because it is prevalence.
+During our experiment, we use GCC because of its prevalence.
 However, we recommend using Clang that performs interesting sanity checks, and avoids errors due to symbols naming convention.
+We observed this last case when testing C++ source code.
 This step emits an ELF file for ARM32 target with debug information.
 These debug information are not always required, Inception can analyze binary code but requires debug symbols to support execution of high level programming language (C/C++) and binary code at the same time.
 * High-IR compilation.
 Inception uses the LLVM intermediate representation (LLVM IR) to create a semantic model that is a representation of the firmware semantic.
 We used Clang to emit this from source-code (C/C++).
 * Low-IR compilation.
 During last step we emit LLVM IR for C/C++ only.
 However, our firmware may have binary dependencies or assembly functions.
 For this reason, we designed the Inception lift-and-merge approach that is implemented by the Inception translator.
 During this step all low level code (assembly, binary) are translated into LLVM IR.
-Then glue code is inserted to enables High-IR and Low-IR to interact together.
+Then a glue code is inserted to enables High-IR and Low-IR to interact together.
 The resulting code is then compiled to form a bitcode file named bin.bc.

 ## Second - setting the memory model